All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GHK-Cu help prevent infections?

 GHK-Cu may support the body's ability to resist infections by maintaining barrier integrity, supporting immune cell function, and providing bioavailable copper.
-However, it has not been clinically tested as an infection prevention agent.
+But it hasn't been clinically tested as an infection prevention agent.

 Is GHK-Cu safe for people with autoimmune conditions?